 Lexis offers a database of tax bills, laws and selected Congressional Reports going back to 1954 (FEDTAX;LEGIS).
 The Westlaw equivalent goes back to 1948 (FTX-LH), with a special file for the Tax Reform Act of 1986 (FTX-TRA86).
 RIA's CheckPoint has Reports for tax bills back to the 104th Congress, i.e., 1994-1995 (Federal Library / Federal Source Materials Pending and Enacted Legislation).
 Tax Analysts' Federal Research Library has legislative history materials back 1981.

-The U.S. Federal Legislative History collection on HeinOnline is a good source for legislative histories of older tax laws including the two Seidman's Legislative History books mentioned above, the four-volume Legislative History of the United States Tax Conventions, which covers tax treaties up to about 2010, and several legislative histories for individual tax laws.
+The Taxation & Economic Reform module of HeinOnline is a good source for legislative histories of older tax laws including the two Seidman's Legislative History books mentioned above, the four-volume Legislative History of the United States Tax Conventions, which covers tax treaties up to about 2010, the huge Internal Revenue Acts of the United States, 1909-1950: Legislative Histories, Laws and Administrative Documents set, and several legislative histories for individual tax laws.

 Conference Reports are published in the IRS's Cumulative Bulletins (see "Internal Revenue Service").
 They sometimes come as freebies for subscribers to the multi-volume tax treatises.